 Notre Dame works best when students make the most of every opportunity available to them.

-Notre Dame also has a strong tradition of student involvement in local and regional activities such as Plymouth Youth Parliament and in ND Sixth students successfully applying for Nuffield Research Placements.
+Notre Dame also has a strong tradition of student involvement in local and regional activities such as Plymouth Youth Parliament, Mock Bar Trials, Carnegie Awards, International Awards and Young Carers Awards, and in ND Sixth students successfully applying for Nuffield Research Placements.

 Notre Dame is set in acres of land, providing a beautiful backdrop to school life and learning.

 An ongoing commitment to providing students with the best of facilities can be seen in the modern 4-court sports hall, fitness suite and library complex.
-In the new Stang block, named after Notre Dame sister and environment campaigner Dorothy Stang, there are 10 modern and well-equipped classrooms.
+In the new Stang block, named after Notre Dame sister and environment campaigner Dorothy Stang, there are 10 modern and well-equipped classrooms along with 2 break-out spaces.

 Notre Dame also benefits from dedicated drama studios as well as specialist technology and art workshops.
 Technology is always at the forefront of daily life, with school-wide wi-fi providing ‘anytime anywhere‘ access to a wide variety of mobile devices.